WalaaAbdElhady/blog-api/README.md

-# Task Manager API
+# Blog API

-Blog API that can be used to manage posts and comments as well as go through the registration and logging user process using a JWT token.
+Blog API can be used to manage posts and comments as well as go through the registration and logging user process using a JWT token.

 ## Features